Skip to content

 This event is a joint collaboration between Women in Law Scotland and Women at the Bar.

-Tickets are free in return for a £5 donation, which will be split equally between Scottish Women’s Aid and The Tumbling Lassie.
+Tickets can be secured in return for a £5 donation (plus booking fee), which will be split equally between Scottish Women’s Aid and The Tumbling Lassie.

 Further details and registration available here: International Women’s Day: a reflection from the Lord Advocate Tickets, Thu 5 Mar 2026 at 18:00 | Eventbrite